 Organize your Home and Donate Old Items

 Those cold days when you don’t feel like going outside present the ideal chance to get some much-needed cleaning and organizing done around the house.
 You’ll feel much better when you finally get around to cleaning out that old closet or organizing the office that’s full of clutter.
+You can donate old toys and make room for new ones, such as Premiere Disney dolls.

 As an added activity, in the process of cleaning you and your family will probably find that you have a lot of things lying around the house that don’t get much use.
 This is an excellent way to participate in the season of giving and rounding up your old, unused items to donate.
 Dishware, old clothes, toys, and electronics all make for excellent donation items to a local charity, thrift store, or other charitable foundation.
 If you have young children around, this is one of those family activities that also provides a great learning opportunity.
 By having your kids go through the process of organizing their donations, packing them up, and taking them to a local organization, they see, firsthand, the value in giving to those in need.